2025 Indian electoral controversy: Earlier allegations

-Allegation
+Allegations

-On 1 August 2025, Rahul Gandhi, the leader of opposition in Lok Sabha, alleged electoral fraud during the 2024 Indian general election.
-He referred to the evidence as an "atom bomb" and stated that the ruling party will have "no place to hide."
-On 6 August, the opposition demanded a discussion on the special exercise carried out by the ECI for the revision of electoral rolls in Bihar.
-Arjun Ram Meghwal, the law minister, asked Rahul Gandhi to present the evidences regarding the fraud and stated that the functioning of the election commission cannot be debated in parliament, citing a previous precedence by Lok Sabha speaker Balram Jakhar.
+On 1 August 2025, Rahul Gandhi, the Leader of the Opposition in the Lok Sabha, alleged electoral fraud in the 2024 Indian general election, describing the evidence he said he had as an "atom bomb".
+On 6 August, opposition parties sought a parliamentary discussion on the Election Commission of India's Special Intensive Revision (SIR) of electoral rolls in Bihar, while Arjun Ram Meghwal, the Minister of Law and Justice, called on Gandhi to provide evidence for his allegations and said that the functioning of the Election Commission could not be debated in Parliament.